Here It Goes Again: Music video

-The music video of this song is an elaborate performance of the band dancing on eight treadmills, arranged in two rows of four and in alternating opposite directions, in a single continuous take.
-Choreographed and co-directed by the band and lead singer Damian Kulash's sister Trish Sie, it took a total of seventeen attempts to complete the video.
+The music video of this song is a performance of the band dancing on eight treadmills, arranged in two rows of four and in alternating opposite directions, in a single continuous take.
+The video was choreographed and co-directed by the band and lead singer Damian Kulash's sister Trish Sie and filmed at her home in Orlando, Florida, between tour stops for the band's Oh No album.
+It took two to three days of practice and then 17 attempts to complete the video.
 As in the band's video for "A Million Ways", Tim Nordwind lip-syncs the lead vocals instead of Damian Kulash, following the format from the dance choreographed for the song "C-C-C-Cinnamon Lips", which Tim sings.

-The video debuted on YouTube on July 31, 2006, and has been viewed over 60 million times.
+The band did not inform its managers or Capitol Records of creating the video, fearing they would be refused if they said they were pausing the tour for several days and were spending $4000 to make the video.
+The finished video sat for at least a year on Kulash's laptop, as they were worried about being pigeonholed as a "goofy dancing band" following the viral success of their previous video for "A Million Ways"; After about a year, the band's webmaster suggested they upload the video to YouTube, which at the time was just beginning to take off as a video sharing site.
+The video debuted on YouTube on July 31, 2006, and has been viewed over 67 million times as of April 2025.
 It premiered on VH1's Top 20 Countdown that same day.
 OK Go performed the dance routine live at the 2006 MTV Video Music Awards.

 The music video won the 2007 Grammy Award for Best Short Form Music Video and the 2006 YouTube awards for Most Creative Video.